Corvix — Design Specification¶

 |

-If enrichment fails (API error, empty response, unknown type), web_url stays None and the UI renders the title as plain text rather than a link.
+If hydration fails (API error, empty response, unknown type), web_url stays None and the UI renders the title as plain text rather than a link.

 3. Configuration¶